Conformal gauge theory of vector-spinors and spin-3/2 particles: Acknowledgments

 The author wishes to thank Holger Gies for discussing many delicate points of the present work throughout the past months.
 Furthermore, the author is grateful to Dario Zappalà for his hospitality at the INFN section of Catania in the last stages of the preparation of this paper.
+Finally, the author thanks Marco Piva for providing useful comments after the preprint version of the manuscript.

 The work of the author is supported by a Della Riccia foundation grant.
 The author is also thankful to the Theoretisch-Physikalisches Institut of the Friedrich-Schiller-Universität of Jena for its hospitality and financial support.